Here goes #3 in this blog series on the Holy Spirit. May these bless you as you continue to better understand the glorious Holy Spirit!

 This is what Jehovah Witnesses and other false Christian spin-off religions teach.
 These false religions don’t simply deny the individual personhood of the Holy Spirit, they deny the deity of the Holy Spirit as well.

-"But Peter said, “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?"
-(Acts 5:3, ESV)
+"But Peter said, “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
+While it remained unsold, did it not remain your own?
+And after it was sold, was it not at your disposal?
+Why is it that you have contrived this deed in your heart?
+You have not lied to man but to God.”"
+(Acts 5:3-4, ESV)

 “Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come."
 (Matt.
 12:31-32, NKJV)

 That word, “therefore”, indicates what Jesus is now sharing is a result of something He previously shared.
 In the earlier verses of this passage Jesus gave context to what He meant by this blasphemy against the Holy Spirit.
 It was accrediting the work and power of the Holy Spirit which one clearly sees to Satan or a false deity.
 As long as a person remains in this state of rejection and denial they are guilty of this blasphemy and thus forfeit the forgiveness of God, but if they should repent, like the Apostle Paul, forgiveness and salvation is received.
 But you can’t do this type of blasphemy against an impersonal force or inanimate power, only against God.